neolace/neolace/README.md

 My focus is turning security from a final checkpoint into a native part of how software is designed, built, deployed and operated.

-* 🔐 Application security and secure software architecture
+* Application security and secure software architecture
-* ☁️ AWS cloud engineering and infrastructure automation
+* AWS cloud engineering and infrastructure automation
-* 🧪 Security testing, threat modelling and DevSecOps
+* Security testing, threat modelling and DevSecOps
-* ⚙️ TypeScript, Python and backend platform development
+* TypeScript, Python and backend platform development
-* 🧠 Cybersecurity education and community development
+* Cybersecurity education and community development
-* 🛡️ Certified Ethical Hacker

 <br />